Jill Zarin Spotted With ‘RHONY’ Cast Member Amid Production On Season 12

 Could Jill Zarin be returning to The Real Housewives of New York City now that her former on-screen nemesis, Bethenny Frankel, has announced her departure?

-Just days after Frankel confirmed plans to leave her full-time role ahead of the series’ upcoming 12th, rumors began swirling in regard to Zarin’s future return.
+Just days after Frankel confirmed plans to leave her full-time role ahead of the series’ upcoming 12th season, rumors began swirling in regard to Zarin’s future return.
 Then, on Wednesday, August 28, Ramona Singer shared a photo of the two of them together in The Hamptons, where they both own homes.

 While Singer didn’t say what they were doing together, fans immediately began speculating about Zarin’s return to the show.
 In fact, some suspected that Zarin’s potential comeback was what sparked Frankel to leave the show for good.